Pingbox/Ama.fans.ens-contracts/contracts/README.md

 9. Add a controller (addController) on the BaseregistrarImplementation contract with AMAENSCLient contract address as an input, which means that
 AMAENSCLient contract can take actions on behalf of the BaseregistrarImplementation contract.
-10. setController function has to be called on the AMAENSCLient contract with operator as the address which will actually call the register function. for example, If we deployed the AMAENSCLient contract with rootAcccount, then setController has to be called from this rootAccount and the operator will the be the address which will call the register function on the contract.
+10. setController function has to be called on the AMAENSCLient contract with operator as the address which will actually call the registerNode function. for example, If we deployed the AMAENSCLient contract with rootAcccount, then setController has to be called from this rootAccount and the operator will the be the address which will call the register function on the contract.
 10. The call register function on the AMAENSCLient contract with the name and the owner (Only owner of the contract can call the same).
 Call function setApprovalForAll on the AMAENSCLient contract with the address of the AMACLient contract address in eth_contracts repository.